 The demand for IoT devices - from requesting Alexa or Siri to play music, streaming the latest box set, to smart city integration and industrial applications - is growing rapidly.
 As a result, the amount of data generated is also increasing exponentially.
 It is anticipated that the current global footprint of IoT, which stands at a modest 1GW, will expand to over 40GW* in the next ten years.

-To ensure successful implementation, data center capacity must keep pace with the increasing demand for IoT devices.
+To ensure successful implementation, data centre capacity must keep pace with the increasing demand for IoT devices.
 Micro data centres (MDCs) are being touted as a cost-effective and efficient solution that is already being deployed.
 However, it remains unclear whether MDCs are a temporary fix to address the current capacity gap or a long-term solution for edge computing needs.

 The answer appears to be a hybrid of both possibilities.